NextronSystems/thor-manual/usage/scan-modes.rst

 * **Lab Scan** ``--lab``

-  This mode scans only the file system and disables all other modules.
-  (see :ref:`usage/special-scan-modes:lab scanning` for more details and flags used in this scan mode)
+  This mode scans only the file system and disables all other modules (see :ref:`usage/special-scan-modes:lab scanning` for more details and the flags used in this scan mode).

   Example: